The Value of Balancing Your Cholesterol

 With all that said from Wikipedia, it’s easy to see that not all cholesterol is equal.
-Some is good and some is bad.
-Thus is the “good cholesterol, bad cholesterol mantra”, which more than anything boasts the value of balancing your cholesterol, rather than lowering it.
+Some are good and some are bad.
+Thus, the “good cholesterol, bad cholesterol mantra”, which more than anything boasts the value of balancing your cholesterol, rather than lowering it.
 Knowing how to lower LDL particles while raising HDL particles would be much more beneficial than just lowering total cholesterol.

 The paragraph above about HDL cholesterol says it all, increasing HDL cholesterol is a good thing, as it’s “associated with decreasing accumulation of atherosclerosis within the cell walls of the arteries”.